Tax warrants

 How to resolve

 You must pay your total warranted balance in full to satisfy your tax warrant.
 If you can’t pay your tax debt in full, you may be able to set up an installment payment agreement (IPA) to prevent additional collection action.
-If you set up an IPA, the warrant will remain on file and continue to be a lien on your real and personal property until your total warranted balance is paid in full.
+If you set up an IPA, the warrant will remain on file and continue to be a lien on your real and personal property until you pay your total warranted balance in full.

 Request proof your warrant has been paid in full